yjlo123/runtime-tutorial/raw.md

 ```

 ### Random
-Get a random integer between two integers, where the second one is not included.
+Get a random integer between two integers, where the ending integer is not included.
 ```code-block
 rnd N V V
 ```